-- assessment of identification of the CGU carried out by the Entity's Management, including to which CGU goodwill has been allocated and at the level of which the impairment test for particular assets was carried out; - in relation to the models of value in use measurement applied by the Entity's Management: - assessment of whether the models used by the Entity to estimate the value in use of individual CGU meet the requirements of applicable reporting standards. - analysis of the value in use calculation models for each CGU verification of mathematical correctness and logical consistency; - evaluation of reasonableness of the adopted discount rates by comparing them to existing the riskfree rates, risk margin, beta parameter adapted to the specifics of the business of the tested CGU; - assessment of the forecasted financial results of each CGU by comparing them to historical financial results and the accuracy of budgeting in previous periods; - evaluation of reasonableness of the applied growth rates by comparing to market data within a residual term.
+- in relation to the models of value in use measurement applied by the Entity's Management: - assessment of whether the models used by the Entity to estimate the value in use of individual CGU meet the requirements of applicable reporting standards. - analysis of the value in use calculation models for each CGU - verification of mathematical correctness and logical consistency; - evaluation of reasonableness of the adopted discount rates by comparing them to existing the risk-free rates, risk margin, beta parameter adapted to the specifics of the business of the tested CGU; - assessment of the forecasted financial results of each CGU by comparing them with budgets drawn up in previous periods for their subsequent implementation;; - evaluation of reasonableness of the applied growth rates by comparing to market data within a residual term.